sarthaktodmal/AutomataSimulator/README.md

 ## License

-This project is under development and currently does not have an open-source license.
+This project does not have an open-source license.
 Copying or reusing the code is restricted.